yacheckalin/react-tips/anti-patterns/README.md

 #### Components Name

 Component name should be with a capital letter.
-Only HTML elements and SVG tags can begitn with a lowercase.
+Only HTML elements and SVG tags can begin with a lowercase.

 > You can ommit this rule by combining export/import functionality